 This could include:

-On top of providing email marketing services, agencies like yours can actually offer an email marketing tool to clients as well.
+On top of providing email marketing services, agencies can offer an email marketing tool to clients as well.

-Using the agency features built into email marketing tools like Campaign Monitor, you can rebrand the product, set it up on your own domain (I.e. email.myagency.com) and provide it to clients as if it’s your own email marketing tool.
+Using the agency features built into email marketing tools like Campaign Monitor, you can white-label the product as yours set it up on your domain, and provide it to clients as if it’s your email marketing tool.

-You can use the simple agency interface to manage all your clients in one place, and each client gets their own login that allows them to manage their lists, send campaigns and view reports by themselves (if they so desire).
+You can use the simple agency interface to manage all your clients in one place, and give each client a login that allows them to manage their lists, send campaigns, and view reports.

 When it comes to billing, you have multiple options that allow you to work with your clients however you choose.
-Agencies using Campaign Monitor can pay for the tool directly and bill clients independently, or can choose to add a markup to the base prices and let our billing system handle everything on your behalf, including transferring the profits from your clients campaigns into your bank account each month.
+Agencies using Campaign Monitor can pay for the tool directly and bill clients independently or can choose to add a markup to the base price and let our billing system handle everything on your behalf, including transferring the profits from your clients’ campaigns to you each month.

-To help make creating these campaigns easy for end users, email tools like Campaign Monitor allow the creation of branded templates that end users can simply drag and drop content into.
+To help make creating these email campaigns easy for end users, email tools like Campaign Monitor enable the creation of branded templates that end users can simply drag-and-drop content into.

-Using the technical expertise and design prowess agencies like yours have in-house, you can design and develop beautiful email templates that your clients can simply drop content into and send out.
+Using the technical expertise and design prowess agencies have, you can design and develop beautiful email templates that your clients can simply drop content into and send out.

-This is a great opportunity for your agency to provide valuable services to your clients.
+This is an awesome opportunity for you to provide valuable services to your clients.
 You can take their campaign ideas and content and turn them into beautiful, on-brand email campaigns ready to be sent to subscribers.

-You can even send test campaigns to your clients for free to get their approval before sending it out to their subscriber lists.
+You can even send test campaigns to your clients for free to get their approval before sending it out to their subscribers.

-One of the biggest benefits of email is how measurable it is.
+One of the biggest benefits of email marketing is how measurable it is.

 On top of that, with Campaign Monitor’s built-in Google Analytics integration, it’s easy to see what happened after the click as well, including how many people arrived at the website from the campaign and exactly what they did there.

-This is incredibly valuable information, and you can feed it back to your clients after each campaign you send to show just how much value your agency’s email marketing services are contributing.
+This is incredibly valuable information, and you can report it back to your clients after each campaign you send to show how much value your agency’s email marketing services are contributing.

-With in-house design and technical skills, your agency is in a great position to offer email marketing services that can help grow your client’s revenue.
+With in-house design and technical skills, your agency is in a perfect position to offer email marketing services that can help grow your clients’ revenue.

-But how do you charge for these services so you can improve revenue for yourself as well?
+But how do you charge for these services so you can improve revenue for your agency as well?